jmgirard/rocker-bayes/README.md

 ```

 ## Option 2: Build image locally
-You could also download the Dockerfile from GitHub and build it yourself. <br />
+You could also download the Dockerfile from GitHub and build it yourself.<br />
+Note that rstanarm is slow to build, so skip that if you don't plan to use it.<br />
 Then navigate to <http://localhost:8787> and enter "rstudio" and "pass".

 ```